CS-1400/CS-1400.github.io/_pages/data-types/strings.md

 [Run on Repl.it](https://repl.it/@bianca_ruiz/strings#main.py){: .btn }

-## Immutability
-Once strings are created, their individual characters cannot be changed.

 ## Indexing
 An index is the position of a character in a sequence (like a string).
 The first character is at index 0:  ```flavor[0]```.
 Negative indexing begins at the last character with index -1.